thautwarm/FSTan/README.md

 ## Limitation

-1. The performance might hurt in some scenarios, for each the datatype works with higher kinded types have to be upcasted to an unique abstract class, for intsance, `maybe<'a>` has to be casted to `hkt<Maybe, 'a>`.
+1. The performance might hurt in some scenarios, for each the datatype works with higher kinded types have to be upcasted to an unique abstract class, for instance, `maybe<'a>` has to be casted to `hkt<Maybe, 'a>`.

 2. For some builtin datatypes cannot be interfaced with `hkt`, an extra wrapper class is